close

 TORONTO -- Call it a black hole or compare the position to a revolving door.
 Try as they might, the Blue Jays just haven't been able to boast a long-term solution at shortstop for several seasons.

-Toronto.
+Back in 2001, Alex Gonzalez manned short for 153 games for Toronto.
 Since then, the Jays have cycled through 16 different shortstops.
 This season, Toronto is set to open the campaign with yet another new middle-infield tandem -- the latest change once again involving that troublesome spot.

 In an unexpected move in December, the Jays snagged veteran David Eckstein off the free-agent market with a one-year contract and named him their new shortstop.
 He's set to team with the sure-handed Aaron Hill, who is emerging as one of the top second basemen in the American League.

 The Eckstein signing caught many people off guard because Blue Jays infielder John McDonald captured the everyday job at short last season with his stellar defense.
-Then,
+Then, Toronto rewarded McDonald with a two-year extension in September, indicating at the time that he was likely the starter going forward.

 That changed when the Jays realized they had an opportunity to sign Eckstein.